jmay137/James-May-Engineering-Portfolio/README.md

 # James May's Engineering Portfolio

 # [Projects](http://vlarko.com/Projects)  |  [About Me](http://vlarko.com/About%20Me)
-Electrical Engineer at SpaceX, working avionics component development on the Starship Program.
-Bachelor's & Master's degree in Electrical Engineering with Robotics option from Rochester Institute of Technology.
-Interested in Aerospace, Rocketry, & Robotics.
+Electrical Engineer at SpaceX, working on avionics component development for the Starship program.
+Bachelor's & Master's degree in Electrical Engineering (with Robotics option) from Rochester Institute of Technology.

-# Personal Projects
-### TBD
-- Will do when I have free time

 # Collegiate Projects
 ### ELECTRONICS